identity-com/docs/showcase/README.md

 ## Gateway

-Here we will show how to issue a gateway token to a Cryptid address from a dummy gatekeeper.
-This example will show how you cannot mont a NFT until a gateway token has been issued.
+Here we will show how to issue a gateway token to a Cryptid address from a public dummy gatekeeper.
+This example will show how you cannot mint a NFT until a gateway token has been issued.

-You can follow the steps below and follow along on YouTube: https://www.youtube.com/watch?v=4oSTRnvnmNM
+You can go through the steps below and follow along on YouTube: https://www.youtube.com/watch?v=4oSTRnvnmNM

 Visit [http://candy.identity.com](http://candy.identity.com) and notice that you cannot yet mint an NFT.